This High Five Veggie Soup is a delicious way to eat your vegetables and it freezes beautifully.

 Eat your vegetables!
 That's what my mama used to say.
 Having been raised on mushy canned vegetable soups, my husband was less than enthusiastic when I decided to make an all-veggie soup for lunch.
 But with one taste, I not only got a High-Five, but I also had a veggie soup convert.

-No can opener needed.
+No can opener needed..

-This High Five Veggie Soup is an easy and delicious way to eat your vegetables.
+This recipe for High Five Veggie Soup is an easy and delicious way to eat your vegetables.
 It freezes beautifully so you can make it, freeze it and take your own, fresh, delicious soup to work or school.
 No can opener needed.

 So make your mama happy and have a bowl!